vercel/next.js/docs/deployment.md

 ## Self hosting

-Next.js can be deployed to any hosting provider.
+Next.js can be deployed to any hosting provider that supports Node.js.
 In order to self-host there are two commands: `next build` and `next start`.

 `next build` builds the production application in the `.next` folder.